alphaolomi/nhif-docs/docs/about.md

 # About
-:

 !!! attention "Disclaimer"
 **This is documentation not endorsed by the NHIF**.
 Much effort has been put into these documentation.
 This is not a complete documentation.
 This is a work in progress.
 Any feedback is welcome.
-Authors of this documentation are not liable for any damages caused by the use of this documentation.
+Authors of this documentation are not liable for any and all damages caused by the use of this documentation.
 If you have any questions, please contact the NHIF.

 This is an attempt to re-write the official NHIF's API in a developer friendly way.